gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Handle_Custom_Extension_Request.md

 ### Handling SessionEndedRequest {#HandleSessionEndedRequest}

 [`SessionEndedRequest`](/CEK/References/CEK_API.md#CustomExtSessionEndedRequest) notifies that a user has requested to end a certain mode or custom extension.
-When your user gives a command such as "See you later", the client stops the Freetalk mode and CEK sends `SessionEndedRequest` to the extension that provides the conversation service.
+The client will stop the extension if a user commands to "End the service", "Please end the service" or "Stop".
+CEK will pass a request of a `SessionEndedRequest` type to an extension providing dialog service.
+Yet, in case of the Freetalk mode, the extension will be ended with an English expression such as "See you later".

 When the message type is `SessionEndedReqeust`, the `request.type` field is set to `"EndRequest"`.
 Same as the `LaunchRequest` type, the `request` field does not contain analysis details of the user's speech.
 When you receive this message, end the service and return a [response message](#ReturnCustomExtensionResponse) to notify that the service has ended.